baixiaozhou/SysStress/README.md

 ```
 nohup ./sysstress xxx &
 ```
-also, if you don't want output, you can use:
+also, if you don't want any output, you can use:
 ```
-nohup ./sysstress xxx & 2>&1
+nohup ./sysstress xxx > /dev/null 2>&1 &

 ```